 Dog Friendly Hiking Trails in Las Vegas, NV

-There are 10 dog friendly hiking trails in Las Vegas.
+There are 10 dog-friendly hiking trails in Las Vegas.
 Use the links below to get an overview of each one, see pictures, print directions, and even read reviews from other dog owners.
 Coming from out of town?
 Get a discounted rate on pet friendly hotels in Las Vegas.

 Pet Friendly Red Rock Canyon National Conservation Area

-Red Rock Canyon National Conservation Area Red Rock Canyon National Conservation Area is less than a half-hour drive from the Strip in Las Vegas.
+Red Rock Canyon National Conservation Area Red Rock Canyon National Conservation Area is less than a 30-minute drive from the strip in Las Vegas.
 Leashed pets are allowed on dog-friendly trails.
 Owners are required to clean up after their dogs.
 Baggies for waste disposal are available in the campground and at the Scenic Drive fee station.
 Fido must be leashed at all times in the campground areas, and at other developed facilities such as the visitor center, Willow Springs picnic area and Red Rock overlook.
 Due to the extreme temperatures in the Canyon, pet owners should never leave their pets unattended inside their vehicles, and you should bring plenty of water for your pet as well.
 There is a fee per vehicle to enter.
 See Details

 Pet Friendly Cathedral Rock Trail